Church Pension Group | Leadership & Governance

 Yvonne O'Neal

-After a successful career as a Financial Consultant, Yvonne O’Neal now spends her time as an advocate for social justice.
-She serves as the Overseas Program Officer of Africa Development Interchange Network (ADIN), a non-governmental organization (NGO) out of Cameroon with special status with the Economic and Social Council of the United Nations.
-She served as a member of the Advisory Council of the Anglican Communion Office at the United Nations to which she was appointed by the 104th Archbishop of Canterbury.
+After a successful career as a financial consultant, Yvonne O'Neal now advocates for social justice.
+She serves as the Overseas Program Officer of Africa Development Interchange Network, a non-governmental organization (NGO) with special status with the Economic and Social Council of the United Nations.
+She is a former member of the Advisory Council of the Anglican Communion Office at the United Nations.
+She is the past Vice Chair of the NGO Committee on Financing for Development and was a member of the Executive Committee of the NGO Committee on the Status of Women and the Co-chair of the NGO Committee on Sustainable Development–NY.
+She is also active in the NGO Committee to Stop Trafficking in Persons and New York City for the Convention on the Elimination of All Forms of Discrimination Against Women.

 The Rt.
 Rev. Gregory H. Rickel

-Before this he was the Rector of St. James’ Episcopal Church in Austin, Texas, and he also he served as the Vicar of St. Peter’s Episcopal Church in Conway, Arkansas.
+Before this, he was the Rector of St. James’ Episcopal Church in Austin, Texas, and he also served as the Vicar of St. Peter’s Episcopal Church in Conway, Arkansas.
 He was ordained deacon in July 1996 and priest in January 1997.
 Before ordination to the priesthood, he was a hospital administrator in Arkansas and Texas.

-The Rev. Austin K. Rios
+The Rt.
+Rev. Austin K. Rios

-Prior to this he served as Diocesan Canon for Spanish-speaking ministries and Rector of La Capilla de Santa Maria in Hendersonville, North Carolina, and as Curate at Grace Episcopal Church in Asheville, North Carolina.
+Prior to this, he served as Diocesan Canon for Spanish-speaking ministries and Rector of La Capilla de Santa Maria in Hendersonville, North Carolina, and as Curate at Grace Episcopal Church in Asheville, North Carolina.

 He received an MDiv from the Episcopal Theological Seminary of the Southwest and a BA in English from Davidson College.

-Canon Anne M. Vickers
+Canon Anne M. Vickers, CFA

-Anne M. Vickers served as Canon for Finance and Administration of the Episcopal Diocese of Southwest Florida, where the Office of the Bishop supports the ministry of 77 congregations and operates the Day Spring Episcopal Camp and Conference Center.
+Canon Anne M. Vickers serves as the Chair of The Church Pension Fund Board of Trustees.
+She served as Canon for Finance and Administration of the Episcopal Diocese of Southwest Florida, where the Office of the Bishop supports the ministry of 79 congregations and operates the DaySpring Episcopal Camp and Conference Center.

 She received a BS from the University of Florida – Warrington College of Business.
 She is a CFA® charterholder.